 The hotel refers to its rooms as “cabins” which is just another way to say that it’s a very small room.
 The cheapest ones for 1 person don’t have windows, which is normal in Singapore.

 The hotel has a self-check-in and self-check-out process that involves downloading an app and paying a deposit.
-If you’ve just arrived in Singapore and don’t have local internet access, this could be a problem.
+If you’ve just arrived in Singapore and don’t have local internet access, this can be a problem.

 Facilities include a fully equipped kitchen, lounge, free coffee, and a water dispenser.